Connaker/pyomm-weather/README.md

 ## About this Project

 > This program retrives the weather based on a Zipcode, City and Country or City, State and Country.
+Built to run on AWS Apprunner.
+See image and website below

 ## Diagram